MesaJonathan/Project_Ideas/README.md

 ## Lofi Radio for Casual Coding
 - Description: raspberry pi that plugs into CC projector through HDMI and streams Lofi video from youtube
-- Status: waiting to go to miami to get raspberry pis
+- Status: Abandoned.
+We ended up switching rooms for casual coding and a pi to play music is no longer required since I can just sign on to the computer in the lecture hall

 ## Food app
 - Description: uses whatever google maps api exists to show restaurants around.
 User can filter by type of food, pickup/delivery/dine-in, whats open.
 Like google maps but just restaurants.